JESUS CHRIST OUR SAVIOR

 OUR INTERNET SITE

-Cross Publications has now consolidated our three domains, Jesus Christ, Mary, and The Bible, onto one site to improve access for our readers.
+We have now consolidated our three domains, Jesus Christ, Mary, and The Bible, onto one site to improve access for our readers.
 We advise you look at all three, as they each have their own specific menu.
-Our author is an emergency physician and a 2006 Masters graduate in Theology and Christian Ministry at Franciscan University, Steubenville, Ohio.
-He teaches Adult Religious Education at St. James Catholic Church and serves both Pastoral Care and the Medical Staff at the Hospital.
+Our author is a physician and a 2006 Masters graduate in Theology and Christian Ministry at Franciscan University, Steubenville, Ohio.
+He teaches Adult Religious Education at St. James Catholic Church and serves both Pastoral Care and the Medical Staff at St. Joseph's Hospital.
 Maps and current artwork copyright 2012.
 Please click on the subject you would like to visit:

 The Eight Beatitudes of Jesus